MicrosoftDocs/visualstudio-docs/docs/rtvs/sql-server.md

 ![SQL Query Window](media/sql-query-window.png)

 Before the editor can provide you with IntelliSense, or execute your query, you must first tell the editor what database to connect that editor window to.
 You can do this by clicking on the Connect button in the toolbar window, or by attempting to execute your query.
-Queries can be executed by pressing Ctrl-Shift-E to run the entire file, or by selecting a range of text and pressing Ctrl-Shift-E.
+Queries can be executed by pressing Ctrl+Shift+E to run the entire file, or by selecting a range of text and pressing Ctrl+Shift+E.

 If the SQL editor needs to establish a connection to the database, it will pop up this dialog: